Introduction To Fly Fishing For Smallmouth Bass

 dates you plan of fishing.

-The New England are now in good shape and smallmouth are being caught in streams and lakes
+The New England states are still in good shape and smallmouth are being caught in streams and lakes.
+It won't be long before it is

-The Northwestern streams and lakes are now in good shape and the water warm enough to catch smallmouth.
+The Northwestern streams and lakes are all in good shape and the water is still warm enough for catching catch smallmouth.

-The Mid-Atlantic states of Virginia, Kentucky, West Virginia are providing some good opportunities.
+The Mid-Atlantic states of Virginia, Kentucky, West Virginia are still providing some good opportunities.
+Fish early and late.

-The Southeastern states are providing some good opportunity in lakes, tailwaters and freestone streams of Tennessee, North
+The Southeastern states are providing somegreat opportunity in lakes, tailwaters and freestone streams of Tennessee, North

 Carolina and South Carolina.

-The Mid-western streams in Arkansas and Missouri are providing some opportunity in lakes,. tailwaters and the freestone streams.
+The Mid-western streams in Arkansas and Missouri are still providing some opportunity in lakes, tailwaters and the freestone

-The Great Lakes streams have recently turned on and anglers are catching smallmouth in lakes and streams.
+The Great Lakes streams are all in good shape and anglers are catching smallmouth in lakes and streams.
+This won't last long.

-The Northern Rocky Mountains and Central Rocky Mountains states are most all warm enough to fish.
+The Northern Rocky Mountains and Central Rocky Mountains states are in good shape to catch smallmouth.